adriel-runner/ilia-challenge/README.md

 # Ilía Challenge

 ### Description
-This project was created as step in a technical evaluation.
+This project was created as a step of a technical evaluation.

 ### Deployed App on Heroku
 https://adriel-ilia-challenge.herokuapp.com/swagger-ui.html